Synchronize users from Azure AD to WordPress

 Before you start

-- You have installed the WPO365 | SYNC or WPO365 | INTRANET bundle (plus the WPO365 | LOGIN plugin that provides the basic functionality needed for either bundle to operate as expected).
+- You have installed the WPO365 | SYNC, WPO365 | INTRANET or WPO365 | CUSTOMERS bundle (plus the WPO365 | LOGIN plugin that provides the basic functionality needed for either bundle to operate as expected).

 - You are a Global Administrator for your company’s Office 365 tenant / Azure AD directory (or have at least the ability to create and / or update Azure Active Directory App registrations).